AlexJackson01/AlexJackson01/README.md

 I'm a React Native developer based in London, UK, specialising in **accessibility** and making mobile apps accessible for all, including users who rely on assistive technology like VoiceOver and TalkBack.

-Accessibility in mobile isn't an edge case; it's a requirement.
-It should be built in from the start, not bolted on at the end.
+Accessibility in mobile isn't an edge case; it's a requirement and should be built in from the start, not bolted on at the end.
 Too many mobile apps treat accessibility as an afterthought.
 I think that needs to change.

 ---